-In January 2014, our Board of Directors increased our share repurchase program authorization to \$7.5 billion, which does not have an expiration date.
+In February 2015, our Board of Directors increased our share repurchase program authorization to \$10 billion, which does not have an expiration date.
 Under this authorization, we may repurchase shares in the open market or in private transactions.
-We intend to repurchase \$3 billion of shares during 2014, subject to market conditions.
+We expect to repurchase \$4.25 billion of shares during 2015, including the remaining \$1.25 billion of additional shares we committed to repurchase in connection with the Time Warner Cable merger, subject to market conditions.
+Additional share repurchases above the \$4.25 billion commitment in 2015 will be determined following the close of the Time Warner Cable merger and the related divestiture transactions with Charter.

-Our Board of Directors declared quarterly dividends totaling \$2.0 billion in 2013.
-We paid dividends of \$2.0 billion in 2013.
-In January 2014, our Board of Directors approved a 15% increase in our dividend to \$0.90 per share on an annualized basis and approved our first quarter dividend of \$0.225 per share to be paid in April 2014.
+Our Board of Directors declared quarterly dividends totaling \$2.3 billion in 2014.
+We paid dividends of \$2.3 billion in 2014.
+In February 2015, our Board of Directors approved an 11.1% increase in our dividend to \$1.00 per share on an annualized basis and approved our first quarter dividend of \$0.25 per share to be paid in April 2015.
 We expect to continue to pay quarterly dividends, although each dividend is subject to approval by our Board of Directors.

-The table below sets forth information on our share repurchases and dividends paid in 2013, 2012 and 2011.
+The table below sets forth information on our share repurchases and dividends paid in 2014, 2013 and 2012.